Shavaughn Ruakere

-Shavaughn Ruakere (born 3 March 1978) is a New Zealand Māori actress and television presenter.
-She is best known for her role as presenter on the children's TV show What Now.
-Shavaughn also played the role of Roimata Ngatai on the prime-time soap opera Shortland Street.
+Shavaughn Ruakere (born 3 March 1978) is a New Zealand actress and television presenter.
+She is known for her roles as presenter on the children's TV show What Now and for playing the role of Roimata Ngatai on the prime-time soap opera Shortland Street.

 Early life

 Ruakere was born in Hāwera but lived in Ōpunake until her family moved to New Plymouth when she was eight years old.
 She attended university in Auckland before relocating to Christchurch for a television presenter role on What Now.